2023 El Salvador

 Tuition: This is a 3-credit course.

-Program fee: To be determined.
+Program fee: ~$1800.
 Cost is subject to change based on final itinerary.

 A deposit will be due upon acceptance in the course.
 The program fee is payable by credit card.
 Program fee covers some in-country expenses and travel, some meals, and lodging.
 Students are responsible for some meals and all incidental expenses related to any excursions on their free time.